dev7a/ocelot/README.md

 # OTel Collector Extension Layers.
 Powered by an ocelot.
 Obviously.

+**ocel-otron** is a customizable build system for creating AWS Lambda Extension Layers powered by the OpenTelemetry Collector.
+Pick and bake only the components you need — observability à la carte.

+## Overview

 This repository contains customizations for OpenTelemetry Collector Lambda Layers, building upon the [OpenTelemetry Lambda](https://github.com/open-telemetry/opentelemetry-lambda) project.
 It uses an "overlay" approach to maintain custom components while staying in sync with upstream changes.

-## Overview

 Instead of maintaining a direct fork of the OpenTelemetry Lambda repository (which would lead to complex merge conflicts), this repository contains only custom components and workflow definitions.
 During the build process, it: